Cooper-Bristol

 The Cooper-Bristol, formally called the Cooper Mk.I or the Cooper T20, is a Formula 2 racing car, built, designed, and developed by British manufacturer Cooper Cars in 1952.

 Development history and technology

 With the T20 in 1952, Cooper not only interrupted the series of Formula 3 racing cars, but also built the first vehicle for Formula 2.
 The designation T was originally introduced by Cooper for the 500 cubic centimeter racing car.
-These racing cars ran in Formula 3 and Formula Junior.
+These racing cars ran in Formula 3.

 Through this commitment, Cooper had a large customer base of drivers and their sponsors.
 Many of them wanted to enter the highest class of motorsport and expected a car from Cooper to do so.
 The answer was quickly found there and the T20 was developed.
 The T20 was based on the T15 and, like there, had the engine in a simple frame in front of the driver.
 The suspension and wheels were also taken over from the T15.